 There is absolutely nothing special about me.
-Not my looks.
-Not my intelligence.
-Not my physique.
-Not my wit.
-Not my writing.
-Not my voice.
-Not my personality.
-The only thing I do is keep on going.
+Not my looks, intelligence., physique, wit. writing, voice or my personality.
+My parents were squarely middle class who drove beater cars.
+The only thing I do is keep on going, no matter what.

 Grit is by far the most important attribute for achieving your goals.
 Don’t think you need to have special skills to get ahead.
 Who you are is good enough already.

 The great thing about doing something for 10+ years is that you will eventually catch some sort of “lucky break.”
 It is practically impossible to dedicate so much time to a craft and not get noticed by somebody.